 There is a matter of proportionality here as there are no legal reporting requirements for employers about COVID-19 virus cases.
 A balance needs to be made between the provision of information in the interest of the public and the protection of the individuals’ rights by collecting only the necessary information.
 Processes must be managed confidentially and officially by HR and policies updated to cover quarantine, self-isolation and lockdown restrictions.

 We hope you find these tips useful.
 Risk Crew also offers complimentary WFH courses that are available at no cost.
 We simply want to help minimise home cyber security risks for organisations and their staff.
-Learn more about the WFH courses.
+Learn more about our eLearning courses.